-Maddin Hauser is pleased to announce that the Oakland County Bar Association (OCBA) has awarded two committees led by Maddin Hauser professionals with its annual Committee of the Year Awards.
+Maddin Hauser is pleased to announce that the Oakland County Bar Association (OCBA) has awarded the OCBA Employment Law Committee, led by Shareholder Kaitlin A. Brown, with its annual Committee of the Year Award.

-The OCBA Employment Law Committee, led by Shareholder Kaitlin A. Brown, has been recognized as one of the most active committees at the OCBA.
-The committee has been acknowledged for its efforts in securing dynamic speakers, spreading the word about the benefits of the OCBA and structuring the committee to encourage engagement.
+The Employment Law Committee has been recognized as one of the most active committees at the OCBA and has been acknowledged for its efforts in securing dynamic speakers, spreading the word about the benefits of the OCBA and structuring the committee to encourage engagement.
 Some of the speakers who presented at the committee’s monthly meetings this year included: Gail Cober, Director of the Equal Employment Opportunity Commission in Detroit; Sylvia Elliott, Director of Office of Legal Affairs for the Michigan Department of Civil Rights; and Terry Moran, Regional Director of Detroit Regional Office for the National Labor Relations Board.

-Both committees have been recognized for embodying the characteristics of what the OCBA committees are meant to be: communities of practice.
+The committee has been recognized for embodying the characteristics of what the OCBA committees are meant to be: communities of practice.
 The Committee of the Year awards are given each year at the OCBA’s Annual Meeting to those committees that have accomplished significant results.

 Brown is a shareholder in Maddin Hauser’s Corporate and Employment practice groups.
 Specializing in employment law, she focuses primarily on counseling employers to take proactive measures to prevent more costly claims of wrongful termination, discrimination, harassment, and improper payment of wages.
 She has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Rising Star by Michigan Super Lawyers® from 2014-2017, received a Pro Bono Accomplishment Award from the U.S. District Court for the Eastern District of Michigan, and was recognized in 2017 with the Member of the Year Award from the Women's Bar Association.